Emmynaess/DevOps-gitactions-Docker-Azure/README.md

 - Build and push to Docker image
 - from Docker image to Azure App Services

-- Fetch weather forecaxt API from SMHI
+- Fetch weather forecast API from SMHI